Dark circles, red patches, and unsightly pimples a concern?

-A recent study is proving that stress causes premature ageing.
+A recent study is proving that stress can lead to premature ageing.
 The telomeres found at the ends of deoxyribonucleic acid are necessary for DNA replication and cellular growth.
-When we become really stressed, telomeres are damaged and cell growth is inhibited.
-This study has found that stress can actually accelerate ageing by 10 years.
-Fortunately, this study also found that this damage is reversible with self-care methods.
+When we become stressed, telomeres are damaged and cell growth is inhibited.
+What was found is that stress can significantly accelerate ageing, fortunately, this study also found that this damage is reversible with self-care methods.

-- Be sure to make the right lifestyle choices are important, Smoking and excessive alcohol have been confirmed as critical chronic stressors that impact skin ageing significantly.
+Making the right lifestyle choices are important, Smoking and excessive alcohol have been confirmed as critical chronic stressors that impact skin ageing significantly.

-- Environmental assaults including UV, smog and toxins are critical chronic stressors that impact skin ageing, inducing Vitamin E depletion and lipid peroxidation.
+Environmental assaults including UV, smog and toxins are critical chronic stressors that impact skin ageing, inducing Vitamin E depletion and lipid peroxidation.